MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-r2dbc-with-azure-sql-server.md

 Replace the placeholders with the following values, which are used throughout this article:

-- `<YOUR_DATABASE_NAME>`: The name of your MySQL server.
+- `<YOUR_DATABASE_NAME>`: The name of your Azure SQL Database server.
 It should be unique across Azure.
 - `<YOUR_AZURE_REGION>`: The Azure region you'll use.
 You can use `eastus` by default, but we recommend that you configure a region closer to where you live.
 You can have the full list of available regions by entering `az account list-locations`.
-- `<AZ_SQL_SERVER_PASSWORD>`: The password of your MySQL database server.
+- `<AZ_SQL_SERVER_PASSWORD>`: The password of your Azure SQL Database server.
 That password should have a minimum of eight characters.
 The characters should be from three of the following categories: English uppercase letters, English lowercase letters, numbers (0-9), and non-alphanumeric characters (!, $, #, %, and so on).
 - `<YOUR_LOCAL_IP_ADDRESS>`: The IP address of your local computer, from which you'll run your Spring Boot application.
 One convenient way to find it is to point your browser to [whatismyip.akamai.com](http://whatismyip.akamai.com/).

 Next, create a resource group: